Simplifying Returns Management for D2C Shopify Brands

 Quickly Restocking “New with Tags” Inventory to Shopify

-D2C brands live and die by inventory.
+Returns management for D2C brands is made or broken by inventory.
 For this reason, smart Shopify inventory management is necessary.
 With every minute a product spends in transit, on the warehouse dock, or in a pile, you’re losing money.

 When a return arrives at the warehouse, a team member should open the box and scan the RMA slip.
 That should be the only time you touch the return.